 Greenwood was laid out in 1867.
 A post office called Greenwood has been in operation since 1866.
 The city was incorporated in 1963.

 The community was originally settled by the French in 1720 after lead ore was discovered.
 It was called La Bonne Terre, “the good soil.”
 Bonne Terre was platted as a town in 1880.

 Carl Junction was laid out near a railroad junction by Charles Carl, who gave the town his last name.
 A post office called Carl Junction has been in operation since 1878.

-There You Have It – The Best Places To Purchase A House In Missouri
+There You Have It – The Best Places To Purchase A House In Missouri for 2019

 There’s our analysis of the best places to buy a house in Missouri.
 And, to be clear, we aren’t necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.

 In fact, every place in the following table meets our criteria, so even though it may not look super long, remember we started off with all 0 places in the state.

 So if we’d could rent or buy in these cities, we’d definitely buy.